Important Note: Unless

 The phase leads can be swapped later (if it tunes

-the encoder shaft matters.
+In this case, the size (length) of your encoder shaft matters.

 By far, the easiest way is to place a small